solana-mobile/solana-mobile-doc-site/blog/ios-wallet-signing.md

 ##### Master Wallet List Solution?

-A potential solution for the wallet selection issue is for each wallet to designate their own custom deep link scheme to handle MWA requests on iOS (ie: `wallet-name://mwa/...`).
+A potential solution is for each wallet to designate their own custom deep link scheme to handle MWA requests on iOS (ie: `wallet-name://mwa/...`).
 Then the dApp would then fetch some _master list_ of all wallet links, check if they're available on the user's device, then show a UI that allows users to choose the wallet (essentially creating a _Chooser dialog_ UI for your dApp).

 The master list should have 3 qualities: